Manit-J/4th-Year-Project-Website/README.md

    * A new template displays a calender view for each project showing the date and time scheduled by the project coordinator for the oral presentation
 9. New Feature - Enter Availability
    * An enter availability is displayed next to each participant and professors for their project
+10. New Feature - Applying for Projects
+   * Anyone is able to apply for a project and ebter the details of the student that they wish to add to the project.
+11. Project Template updated
+   * Project template was updated to enhance UI
+12. Make the Landing Page
+   * Landing page lists links to professors, students and projects

 ## Work for next Milestone
 For the next milestone, the team will focus on preparing the Final demo of the system.
 We will ensure that the app is functional and provides a meaningful experience for users.
 We will also ensure that the overall product is usable and useful.